-Bendigo Boulevard S. Multi-Use Trail: A 10-foot wide paved multi-use trail is proposed on the west side of Bendigo Boulevard South between Ribary Way and the South Fork Snoqualmie River to provide a direct bicycle and pedestrian connection from downtown and the levee trails to the proposed Rattlesnake Mountain Trailhead Park on Ribary Way.
+Bendigo Boulevard S. Multi-Use Trail: A 10' wide paved multi-use trail is proposed on the west side of Bendigo Boulevard South between Ribary Way and the South Fork Snoqualmie River to provide a direct bicycle and pedestrian connection from downtown and the levee trails to the proposed Rattlesnake Mountain Trailhead Park on Ribary Way.
 The trail will be separated from the shoulder meandering through retained trees where space permits, and will include intersection crossing improvements at the I-90 onramp.
 Cost estimate \$1,730,000.

-Tollgate Farm Phase 2 Improvements - Parking and Landscaping: Per the Tollgate Master Plan, the parking lot would be expanded to support the athletic fields and additional public use and events at the park.
+Tollgate Farm Phase 2 Improvements - Athletic Fields, Parking, Landscaping: Per the Tollgate Master Plan, the athletic fields would be graded and constructed at the west end of the central meadow.
+Work would include necessary backstops, fencing, ground preparation, seeding, irrigation, drainage and bleachers.
 Additionally, the heirloom apple trees along North Bend Way would be restored through proper pruning, thinning, fencing for protection, and clearing of the areas around the trees.
 Estimate \$1,500,000.